Mississippi Military and Veterans Benefits

 Mississippi DPS, Driver license Locations

-Special Military and Veteran Vehicle License Plates: The Mississippi Department of Revenue offers 54 military/ Veteran distinctive specialty license plates to honor the service and sacrifice of Veterans, Retired Service members, active Service members and Family members.
+Special Military and Veteran Vehicle License Plates: The Mississippi Department of Revenue offers 46 military and Veteran distinctive specialty license plates to honor the service and sacrifice of Veterans, Retired Service members, Service members and Family members.

 To request a special license plate applicants must go to a Mississippi Department of Revenue, County Tax Collector Office.
-Applicants must provide official documentation to prove their eligibility.
+Applicants must provide official documentation as proof of eligibility.
 All forms are available at the tax collector's office.
 Contact your local tax collector for more information.